urbit/urbit/README.md

 last resort, you can use our server, doznec.urbit.org.

 Try going to http://localhost:8080/home/pub/talk/fab to talk via a web interface.
-Note that for the time being,, the login code is output to your console, it's not the same as your planet ticket.
+Note that for the time being, the login code is output to your console, it's not the same as your planet ticket.

 Contributing